prabinb19/devshowcase/docs/local-setup.md

 2. Click **Sign in with GitHub**
 3. Authorize the OAuth app
 4. On the dashboard, paste a **public GitHub repo URL** (e.g. `https://github.com/fastapi/fastapi`)
-5. Watch the agent progress in real-time (starting → exploring → generating → completed)
+5. Watch the pipeline progress in real-time (ingesting → analyzing → generating → capturing → completed)
 6. If the agent needs clarification, it will ask a question — answer it in the UI
 7. Review the generated LinkedIn post draft
 8. Edit the post body, first comment, select/deselect images, update alt texts
 9. Choose an action:
    - **Save as Draft** — saves to the drafts page for later
-   - **Publish to LinkedIn** — requires LinkedIn OAuth setup (Step 2f)
+   - **Publish to LinkedIn** — requires LinkedIn OAuth setup (Step 2g)
 10. Visit **Settings** to configure default tone and hashtag preferences
 11. Visit **History** to see previously published posts